eic-network/eic-network.github.io/_projects/greenlaundering.md

 ---
 title: GreenLaundering
 intro: Banks are investing billions in some of the world's biggest carbon emitters using environmentally friendly labels.
 description: More than four thousands funds in Europe invest 87 billions euros in the 200 most polluting companies.
 Such investments are being marketed as green under a faulty EU’s Sustainable Finance Disclosure Regulation (SFDR).
 EU-regulated "green funds" have been marketing investments in the world's largest carbon or greenhouse gas emitting companies.
 Their “green” operations are in fields with the most carbon-intensive economic sectors such as oil, gas and coal, aviation, steel production, agribusiness and fashion.
-Read more about the EU GreenLaundering across the EIC network members and partners.
+Read more about the EU GreenLaundering stories across the EIC network members and partners.
+[Published 25.06.2024]
 publications:
 - lang: "[FR, EN, ES]"
   links: